EmueI/password-manager/README.md

 # ⚠️ Disclaimer

 This application has not been tested thoroughly for any security flaws.
-It is not advisable to enter any of your personal passwords.
+It is not advisable to enter any personal account information.